A Tight Lower Bound for Non-coherent Index Erasure: The Injection Association Scheme

+{Using basic relations between primal and dual eigenvalues (see~\cite{GodsilAssoc}), we can write the first primitive idempotent $E_1$ of the Johnson scheme as follows:

-which is non-negative for all $m \geq n^2$ and $j \neq n$, which completes the proof. \end{proof} \begin{lem} For all $\mu\in\classes_{n,k}$, we have \end{lem} \begin{proof} Recall that the $i$th eigenspace of the Johnson scheme $\mathcal{J}(m,n)$ is isomorphic to the $S_m$-irrep associated to the partition $(m-i,i) \vdash m$, and that $E_{i}$ denotes the primitive idempotent of the Johnson scheme that projects onto its $(m-i,i)$ eigenspace.
-Since
+Equating coefficients of $A_j$ gives the result.} \end{proof} \begin{lem} For all $\mu\in\classes_{n,k}$, we have \end{lem} \begin{proof} Recall that the $i$th eigenspace of the Johnson scheme $\mathcal{J}(m,n)$ is isomorphic to the $S_m$-irrep associated to the partition $(m-i,i) \vdash m$, and that $E_{i}$ denotes the primitive idempotent of the Johnson scheme that projects onto its $(m-i,i)$ eigenspace. {In the proof of the previous lemma we saw that}